 Here’s a quick screen flow of creating the big guy.
 If you use this link you

-Skillshare is usually $10 per month but if you follow this link you’ll get a month free access to this class by Nic along with 18000+ other classes.
-I think the next one I’m going to do is a watercolour one by Ohn Mar Win 😃👍🏻
+I think the next class I’m going to do is a watercolour one by Ohn Mar Win 😃👍🏻

 One of the first places I checked out for photography classes was Creative Live.
 They have a range of courses on many subjects and you can view a host of those for free in a live format or equally buy access to watch the course in your own time.
 I started watching for free and then realised the value of the courses and did end up buying several.
 The first course I started with was The Photography Starter Kit for Beginners with John Greengo.